Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 | **2nd.**     | -Xir      | -Xuð      |
 | **3rd.**     | -Xi       | -Xu       |

 The i-verb conjugation patterns has three possible consonent to be used throughout for the past tense, *d, *t*, or *ð*.
-In the past tense chart, this differing letter is represented by the letter *x*.
+In the past tense chart, this differing letter is represented by a capital letter *x*.

 There is no practical or deducible reason to explain why some weak verbs are assigned to be i-verbs instead of a-verbs.
 But once a verb is an i-verbs, which of the three ending patterns it will follow is based on what letter or combination of letters ends the verb's stem.